 British and Irish Lions: Two players isolating after positive coronavirus test in management team

-Wednesday's tour match against the Cell C Sharks pushed back to 7pm kick-off as Lions await results of subsequent PCR tests; the Lions said that the individual and four close contacts, including two players and two members of staff, are being isolated and assessed at the team hotel.
+Wednesday's tour match against the Cell C Sharks was pushed back to a 7pm kick-off as the Lions awaited results of subsequent PCR tests; the Lions said the individual and four close contacts, including two players and two members of staff, are being isolated and assessed at the team hotel

 By PA Media